Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

    - Payment information
    - Commercial License Agreement (CLA) for signature

-**Note:** Pilot fees are non-refundable but credited toward the first-year annual license upon conversion.
+**Note:** Pilot fees are non-refundable but credited 100% toward the first-year annual license if converted within 60 days of Pilot completion.

 ### 5.2 After Purchase